JLChnToZ/uniterm/README.md

 a look to [renderer.tsx](src/renderer.tsx) and its imports to figure out what is it doing.

-Once you created your mod or grabbed one from someone who made it, type `uniterm --config` inside the Uniterm terminal, you should opened up a [YAML](http://yaml.org/) config file with your favourite text editor, scroll to bottom and you will see the hints: save/put the mod script file into the folder it wrotes and add the filename under the mods field.
+Once you created your mod or grabbed one from someone who made it, click on the gear icon at the top-right corner or type `uniterm --config` inside the Uniterm terminal, you should opened up a [YAML](http://yaml.org/) config file with your favourite text editor, scroll to bottom and you will see the hints: save/put the mod script file into the folder it wrotes and add the filename under the mods field.

 When you saved the config file, the terminal should immediately load/reloads